TheRealJonathanVicente/Mircogame/README.md

 # Simple Code
-how to say Hello World in Python print("Hello, World")
+How to say Hello World in Python: print("Hello, World")